 We do this by:

-Our ethos at North Wheatley C of E Primary has been influenced by the curiosity approach and supported by research.
+Our ethos at North Wheatley C of E Primary is enriched by research.
 'The Clever Classrooms' report by the University of Salford found that

 'there is clear evidence that the physical characteristics of primary schools do impact on pupils’ learning progress in reading, writing and mathematics.
 This impact is quite large, scaling at explaining 16% of the variation in the overall progress over a year...
 As far as we are aware, this is the first time that clear evidence of the effect on users of the overall design of the physical learning space has been isolated in real-life situations.'